 Will the conversion of "human skin cells into embryonic stem cells" make the new Star Trek outdated immediately?

 Money (Mar 25, 2013)

 What other tool is trusted to be able to quantify and repackage claims as universally as money can?

 Innovation (Feb 12, 2013)

-Can our ageing societies endure the permanently high risk of failure that is an obligatory component of innovation?
+Can our ageing societies endure the (permanently huge) risk of failure that is an obligatory part of innovation?

 Responsibility (Jan 28, 2013)